The blind man wasn’t the only one who struggled with vision.

 Jesus had nuanced earlier what he came to do: To transform everyone’s sight.
 But those in his midst were short sighted.
 They only focused on the man.
 His reputation.
 His assumed narrative.
 His expected place in the social hierarchy.

 But Jesus never leaves us the same when we encounter him.
-That changes things and threatens earthly identities and power structures of an assorted variety.
+That truth changes things and threatens earthly identities and power systems.

 You’re looking for someone to blame.
 There is no such cause-effect here.
 Look instead for what God can do.